msc-acse/acse-9-independent-research-project-wafflescore/README.md

 # Project Information

 This project is part of an independent research project for MSc in Applied Computational Science and Engineering, Module ACSE-9, at Imperial College London.
-The supervisor of this project is Dr. Michele Paulatto.
+The supervisor of this project is Dr Michele Paulatto.

 # Requirements and Dependencies